HaigBishop/redvals/README.md

 # redvals
-Tool for obtaining RED values from GTDB phylogenetic trees
+Tool for obtaining and accessing RED values from GTDB phylogenetic trees.

 ## Set Up